SimVascular/svFSIplus/tests/cases/cmm/pipe_3d/README.md

 </Add_BF>
 ```

-Note that because the wall is modeled as a shell surface, the above setting applies pressure/traction as a *body force* on the shell surface using `Add BF` keyword and **not** as a *surface traction* using the `Add BC` keyword.
+Note that because the wall is modeled as a shell surface the above setting applies pressure/traction as a *body force* on the shell surface using `Add BF` keyword and not as a *surface traction* using the `Add BC` keyword.

-## FSI using CMM (Step 3)
+## Step 3: Perform the CMM simulation
-To run a CMM simulation, complete mesh files (instead of a wall surface mesh) are added into the solver input file.
+To run a CMM simulation the complete mesh files (instead of a wall surface mesh) are added into the solver input file.
 The parameters including <Prestress> and <Initialize> for **Step 2** need to be removed.

 ### (I) Initialize flow field